Aleen Cust: Career

 Cust nevertheless went on to practise in County Roscommon with William Augustine Byrne MRCVS, having received a personal recommendation from William Williams, and lived at Castlestrange House (location of the Castlestrange stone, in the Suck Valley) near Athleague.
 The Oxford Dictionary of National Biography states that there is reason to believe that Byrne and Cust "lived as man and wife and that she had two daughters, born in Scotland, who were later adopted".
 In 1904 she was briefly engaged to Bertram Widdington, the son of her former guardian, but following objections from his family regarding her career, the wedding did not go ahead.

 Cust was later appointed as a veterinary inspector by Galway County Council under the Diseases of Animals Acts, an appointment that was denied by the RCVS due to her lack of professional recognition.
 The post was advertised again, and when Cust was again selected for the post an agreement was reached under which she carried out the duties of the position with an amended title.
 Upon the death of Byrne in 1910, Cust took over the veterinary practice.
 She practised from Fort Lyster House near Athleague.
 (Both Castlestrange and Fort Lyster were later demolished.)

 Upon the outbreak of the First World War in 1914, Cust left Ireland to volunteer at the front and appears to have aided in the treatment and care of horses, working with the YMCA from a base near Abbeville.
 In 1917 she was appointed to an army bacteriology laboratory which was associated with a veterinary hospital.
 She is listed as a member of the Queen Mary's Army Auxiliary Corps from January to November 1918 and it has been suggested that it was her war time work that aided in her acceptance into the RCVS after the war.

 The Royal College of Veterinary Surgeons in London did not recognise Cust's right to practice in her own right in Britain until 1922, following the enactment of the Sex Disqualification (Removal) Act 1919.
 Given her years of experience, she was only asked to take the oral part of the final examination.
 On 21 December 1922, the president of the RCVS, Henry Sumner, personally presented Cust with her diploma, and she thus became the first woman to be awarded such a diploma.

 Later life and recognition

 Due to failing health, Cust only continued to practice as a veterinarian for another two years, retiring in 1924.
 Having sold her practice, she moved to the village of Plaitford, in the New Forest in Hampshire, England.
 She died of heart failure in Jamaica on 29 January 1937 whilst visiting friends.
+She was buried in the Church of Ireland graveyard in Roscommon town.

 Upon her death she left the RCVS a sum of money to found the Aleen Cust Research Scholarship.
 In 2007 a plaque was erected in honour of Cust at Castlestrange House, Athleague by Women in Technology and Science and the National Committee for Commemorative Plaques in Science and Technology, with support from Veterinary Ireland.